While the GDPR will be directly applicable in all EU members states with effect from 25 May 2018,...

 The second database contains patents that are no longer in force.

-Using the databases will allow businesses to look for commercial opportunities, such as patents which they may be able to exploit for themselves if they can reach an agreement with the owner of the patent, or patents which have effectively come into ‘free use’ by expiring.
+Using the databases allows businesses to look for commercial opportunities, such as patents which they may be able to exploit for themselves if they can reach an agreement with the owner of the patent, or patents which have effectively come into ‘free use’ by expiring.

 In addition, patent applications that are filed but not yet published will be able to be examined online within a few weeks of filing.